project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/48-russell-wallack-which-trees-to-plant-where-answering-the-oldest-question-in-agriculture.md

 ---
-title: 48 Russell Wallack, which trees to plant where?
-Answering the oldest question in agriculture
+title: 48 Russell Wallack Which Trees To Plant Where Answering The Oldest Question In Agriculture
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-04-16)